litebird/litebird_sim/docs/source/data_layout.rst

    Of course this is equivalent to the previous point and not having any matrix structure in the data.
-This assumption still suits several applications and for them it is more convenient to deal with a lenght-T array rather than a 1-by-T matrix for API reasons (there is no memory nor performance advantage) However, it seems to us that the potential advantages of allowing non-trivial blocks largely outweight the possible API advantages of imposing row-blocks.
+This assumption still suits several applications and for them it is more convenient to deal with a length-T array rather than a 1-by-T matrix for API reasons (there is no memory nor performance advantage) However, it seems to us that the potential advantages of allowing non-trivial blocks largely outweighs the possible API advantages of imposing row-blocks.

 Beyond TOD
 ----------
 .. toggle-header::
- :header: Applying the same mindset to all the other detector quantities, we store them in arrays that cointaint a given inforamtion for all the detectors
+ :header: Applying the same mindset to all the other detector quantities, we store them in arrays that contain a given information for all the detectors

    Conceptually it may seem more natural to select a detector and have all its quantities as attributes.
 However, when we operate on the observations, we typically are interested only in one or few attributes of the detectors and we operate on all the detectors.
 Because of this pattern, it is more convenient from any computational point of view to stack a given attribute for every detector into an array.
-This is likely to save tons of for loops by expoiting ``numpy`` broadcasting rules in most of numerical operations, which results in both cleaner code and higher performance.
+This is likely to save many for loops by exploiting ``numpy`` broadcasting rules in most of numerical operations, which results in both cleaner code and higher performance.